pletfix/docs/en/models.md

 <a name="identity"></a>
 #### Identity Field {.method}

 The Model will also assume that each table has a primary key column named `id`.
-You may define a `$primaryKey` property to override this convention.
+You may define a `$key` property to override this convention.

     class Flight extends Model
     {